Reviewed by: HU Medical Review Board | Last reviewed: January 2023 | Last updated: February 2023

 - Dichlorphenamide (Keveyis®)

 - Zonisamide (Zonegran®)

 These are not all the possible side effects of metformin.
 Talk to your doctor about what to expect when taking metformin.
 You also should call your doctor if you have any changes that concern you when taking metformin.

-Metformin is usually the first therapy recommended to people with T2D.
+Metformin is usually the first drug recommended to people with type 2 diabetes.
 It is often combined with diet and exercise right after diagnosis.
 This is because, compared to many other options, metformin is:2,3